What to Bring to Universal Studios (+ Best Day Bag Tips)

 10. Pain Medicine

-Don’t risk having to spend an enormous amount of money having to get last-minute pain reliever from a Universal Studios gift shop.
+Don’t risk having to spend an enormous amount of money having to get a last-minute pain reliever from a Universal Studios gift shop.

 Whether someone gets a small injury, headache, or upset stomach from the rides, it’s best to always be prepared with a few over-the-counter medications brought from home.